astronomer/docs/astro/configure-executors.md

 By default, each task on Astro runs in a dedicated Kubernetes Pod with 1 CPU and 512Mi of memory.
 These Pods run on a cloud worker node, which can run multiple worker Pods at once.
 If a worker node can't run any more Pods, Astro automatically provisions a new worker node to begin running any queued tasks in new Pods.

-### Customize the Kubernetes worker Pod for a task
+### Customize Kubernetes Pods for tasks

 :::warning

-While you can technically customize all values for a worker Pod, Astronomer recommends against configuring complex Kubernetes infrastructure in your Pods such as sidecars.
+While you can customize all values for a worker Pod, Astronomer does not recommend configuring complex Kubernetes infrastructure in your Pods, such as sidecars.
 These configurations have not been tested by Astronomer.

 :::